-A voucher created to support people in need through businesses without giving them money.
+A voucher created to support people in need without giving them money.

-Currently only available in Cambridge but looking to expand to other towns and cities with the right support.
+- Currently only available in Cambridge but looking to expand to other villages, towns and cities with the right support.

-* Vouchers are non transferable and can not be exchanged for money or alcohol*
+- Vouchers cannot be exchanged for cash or alcohol

 - Vouchers are given to people in need (homeless, vulnerably housed, struggling financially, via supporting organisations or from a kind hearted person

 Please note: Due to the Corona virus of all the shops/cafes stocking the vouchers, only Al Amin Grocery Shop (on Mill Road near the bridge) is currently open.